genesiscommunitysuccess/docs/docs/01_getting-started/03_go-to-the-next-level/08_consolidators.md

 ## Update the system files

-Now that the Consolidator logic is in place we need to update the system files.
+Now that the Consolidator logic is in place, we need to update the system files.

 ### Update the processes.xml file

-As the Consolidator runs on its own process, we need to add a new entry to **alpha-processes.xml** with the Consolidator process definition.
+As the Consolidator runs on its own process, we need to add a new entry to **alpha-processes.xml** to define the Consolidator process.

 ```xml title="alpha-processes.xml"
 <process name="ALPHA_CONSOLIDATOR">